 Commissioner of Fines Administration

-Cullen Smythe was appointed as Acting Deputy Secretary of Revenue NSW, Acting Chief Commissioner of State Revenue and Acting Commissioner of Fines Administration in March 2020.
+Scott was appointed as the Deputy Secretary, Revenue NSW, Chief Commissioner of State Revenue and Commissioner of Fines Administration in April 2020.

-Cullen was previously the Executive Director of Technical Advisory Service and the Commissioner of State Revenue since August 2016.
+Cullen Smyth was appointed as the Executive Director of Technical Advisory Service and the Commissioner of State Revenue in August 2016.

 Cullen Smythe joined us from KPMG and has over 20 years’ experience in the professional services arena, over 18 years of which has been spent specialising in State taxes across all Australian jurisdictions.